afhverjuekki/tolvera/README.md

 ```
 - Sonification via [SignalFlow](https://signalflow.dev) does not work on Windows.
 - Mediapipe versions [may need to be downgraded](https://github.com/google/mediapipe/issues/5168) in order to work on macOS and Windows.
+- `OSError: Could not find any hidapi library`: this is due to the DualSense (PS5 controller) class.
+On macOS you can `brew install hidapi` and it should work.

 ## Contribute